LATEST NEWS

 What does Nihon Hidankyo do?

-A confederation of organizations for atomic bomb survivors from Hiroshima and Nagasaki, Nihon Hidankyo has been awarded the accolade for its “efforts to achieve a world free of nuclear weapons and for demonstrating through witness testimony that nuclear weapons must never be used again”, the Norwegian Nobel Committee said in a press release on Friday.
+A confederation of organizations for atomic bomb survivors from Hiroshima and Nagasaki, Nihon Hidankyo has been awarded the accolade for its “efforts to achieve a world free of nuclear weapons and for demonstrating through witness testimony that nuclear weapons must never be used again”, the Norwegian Nobel Committee said in a press release today.

 Nihon Hidankyo has “contributed greatly to the establishment of the nuclear taboo”